tensorflow/docs/site/en/get_started/mnist/mechanics.md

 The `loss()` function further builds the graph by adding the required loss ops.

 First, the values from the `labels_placeholder` are converted to 64-bit integers.
-Then, a @{tf.nn.sparse_softmax_cross_entropy_with_logits} op is added to automatically produce 1-hot labels from the `labels_placeholder` and compare the output logits from the `inference()` function with those 1-hot labels.
+Then, a `tf.nn.sparse_softmax_cross_entropy_with_logits` op is added to automatically produce 1-hot labels from the `labels_placeholder` and compare the output logits from the `inference()` function with those 1-hot labels.

 ```python
 labels = tf.to_int64(labels)